helius-labs/namor/README.md

 #### `getSolanaName(string: publicKey)`

-The following will first attempt to lokup the provided address in our dictionary at `/src/types`, and will return a funny name bane if fails to find it.
+The following will first attempt to lookup the provided address in our dictionary at `/src/types`, if fails, a deterministic name will be generated using the public key as the seed.

 ```js
 import { getSolanaName } from "sol-namor";